 How is the Eyelid Lift Procedure Performed?

 The technique used for your eyelid surgery will depend upon the cosmetic improvements you wish to achieve.
 Dr. J. David Kriet or Dr. Clinton D. Humphrey will explain your surgical plan before the procedure so that you understand exactly what will be taking place.
 For enhancements to the upper eyelids, your surgeon will hide the incision within the natural crease.
-Through this incision, he can access fat deposits that require resculpting and muscles that may need to be tightened.
-Excess skin can then be trimmed away, while the remaining skin can be smoothed and tightened.
-For the lower lids, the incision is either made on the inside of the eyelid or is made along the lower lashline.
+Excess skin can then be trimmed away.
+For the lower lids, the incision is made either on the inside of the eyelid or along the lower lashline.
 This incision allows for the removal of fat deposits, adjustments to musculature, and tightening of the skin.
 An eyelid lift is an outpatient procedure, which means you will be able to return home on the same day of surgery.

 What is Blepharoplasty Recovery Like?